ktt-ol/serial-barcode-scanner/README.md

 user can then be imported using the web interface.
 Creation of the initial super user is done with the following commands:

- * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database UserReplace "(issssssssxbbsas)" "<userid>" "<firstname>" "<lastname>" "<email>" "<gender>" "<street>" "<postcode>" "<city>" "" 0 0 0 "" 0`
+ * `sudo busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database UserReplace "(issssssssxbbsas)" "<userid>" "<firstname>" "<lastname>" "<email>" "<gender>" "<street>" "<postcode>" "<city>" "" 0 0 0 "" 0`
- * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database SetUserPassword "is" "<userid>" "<password>"`
+ * `sudo busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database SetUserPassword "is" "<userid>" "<password>"`
- * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database SetUserAuth "(ibbbb)" "<userid>" 1 1 1 1`
+ * `sudo busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database SetUserAuth "(ibbbb)" "<userid>" 1 1 1 1`

 Unfortunately the web interface does not yet allow do add categories or suppliers.
 You can use the following queries to add this before